TV comedian, impressionist coming to Dubuque this summer

 Caliendo is known for his impressions of people such as President Donald Trump, Morgan Freeman, Al Pacino, Robin Williams, Robert DeNiro, President Bill Clinton and Jon Gruden.

 Ticket prices start at $30, plus taxes and fees, and are available at 10 a.m.
-Friday, March at MoonBarRocks.com, Diamond Jo Casino’s Diamond Club, the Mississippi Moon Bar box office, or by calling 563-690-4800.
+Friday, March 13, at MoonBarRocks.com, Diamond Jo Casino’s Diamond Club and the Mississippi Moon Bar box office and by calling 563-690-4800.
+Attendees must be at least 21 years old.